s175573/KIRCLE/README.md

-# kir-genotyper
+# KIR
-Algorithm for calling KIR gene alleles from BLAST output generated from WXS or WGS reads.
+Algorithm for calling KIR alleles inference from Whole Exome Sequencing data.

 # Installation
-We recommend running KIR Genotyper using the Anaconda distribution of Python-3.4 or greater.
+We recommend running KIR Genotyper using Anaconda with Python-3.4 or greater.
 Required python packages include numpy and pandas.
-For visualization purposes, matplotlib, seaborn, and sklearn are required.
+For visualization purposes, matplotlib, seaborn, and sklearn are recommended.

 ```
 git clone --recursive https://github.com/gaog94/KIRCLE